Advanced PHP Configuration

 Important:

-• We strongly recommend that you do not set the [phprc_paths] section, the suPHP_ConfigPath directive or set the PHPRC environmental variable.
+We strongly recommend that you do not specify a location for your .ini file with the [phprc_paths] section of the suphp.conf file or the suPHP_ConfigPath directive, or set the PHPRC environmental variable.
 Unexpected behavior may occur.

 Additional Documentation